IQSS/dataverse-metrics/CONTRIBUTING.md

 Running your Python through [flake8][] is appreciated.
 Some day it would be nice to use [Black][].

+We have the following principles when writing Python:

+- Support both Python 2 (for now) and Python 3.
+- Use the batteries included in the standard library rather than relying on any dependencies.
+(This makes writing code compatible with both Python 2 and Python 3 more difficult. https://python-future.org/compatible_idioms.html is a helpful resource.)

 Please run tests with both `python test.py` (Python 2) and `python3 test.py` (Python 3).
 Both versions of Python are tested at https://travis-ci.org/IQSS/dataverse-metrics

 [tidy]: http://www.html-tidy.org